Using safer and fewer chemicals

-Our integrated pest management approach seeks to protect crops by drawing on all available methods to achieve a significant reduction in the use of manufactured chemical agents.
+Our integrated pest management approach seeks to protect crops by drawing on all available methods to achieve a significant reduction in the use of chemicals.
 Our growing programmes lead the industry in reducing the use of agrochemicals.

 Integrated pest management does not mean completely eliminating synthetic pesticides, but making sure they are used appropriately and against pests whose numbers cannot be controlled any other way.
-Our approach has seen a significant reduction in the average amount of synthetic crop protection agents applied in the tobacco growing areas which we can directly influence.
+Our approach has seen a significant reduction in the average amount of synthetic pesticides used in the tobacco growing areas where we have a direct influence.

 The procedures for our growing programmes include selecting approved chemicals, safe handling, application, storage and disposal, monitoring through regular residue testing and providing training for farmers in the growing programmes where our companies provide direct agronomy support.

-We encourage the use of safer agrochemicals and actively discourage the use of highly hazardous active ingredients classified as Ia and Ib by the World Health Organisation.
+We encourage the use of safer agrochemicals and actively discourage the use of highly hazardous active ingredients classified as Ia and Ib by the World Health Organization.

 Group companies are supplied with a list of products that should not be used on tobacco, including products governed by international conventions and agreements.
-We continue to phase out the use of more hazardous products that are still available in some countries are phased out and replaced with more sustainable alternatives.
+We continue to work with farmers to ensure that the more hazardous products still available in some countries are phased out and replaced with more sustainable alternatives.

 All the agrochemical products used must be registered for use on tobacco in that country and have approval from local legislators.
 Products must be applied according to good agricultural practice and comply with the conditions of use as detailed by the manufacturer.